datagrok/dialogue/README.md

 ## Solutions

-Messaging on the Internet can be improved by:
+Conversations on the Internet can be improved by:

 1. Strong encryption, signatures, and web-of-trust reputation facilities enabled by default, with user interfaces that help users to manage them, including powerful filtering.
 2. A new protocol that takes advantage of the reputation facilities to enable spam- and attack-resistance.